 United Utilities provides water and wastewater services to around seven million people and 200,000 businesses in the North West of England.
-We directly employ just over 5,000 people to deliver these services - from engineers to customer service specialists; scientists to financial experts.
+We directly employ over 5,000 people to deliver these services - from engineers to customer service specialists; scientists to financial experts.
+Many of these employees are members of trade unions with whom we have regular and constructive engagement.

 Our five year investment programme (2015-2020) means a £12 billion boost to the North West economy, supporting around 17,500 jobs each year.
-In doing so, we spend over £1 billion each year with up to 2,400 different suppliers and sub-contractors from 15 countries.
+In doing so, we spend over £1 billion each year with up to 2,500 suppliers and sub-contractors from 14 countries.
 We procure works, goods and services ranging from infrastructure capital investments, through operational spend on chemicals and energy, to the use of professional IT services.
+We also have a framework agreement for the engagement of agency workers.